JoyOfCodingPDX/GettingStarted/README.md

 While your projects can be developed on any machine, they must be submitted on one of the CS Department's Linux machines.
-This not only encourages you to build and test your code on the machines on which I will test your code, it is necessary because the `Submit` program sends an email through a PSU-managed SMTP server.
+This not only encourages you to build and test your code on the machines on which I will test your code, it is necessary because the `submit.sh` script sends an email through a PSU-managed SMTP server.

 GitHub makes it very easy to get a copy of your code on any machine.